 A small business owner or manager wears many hats throughout the day.
 If you can find a way to help a small business customer understand how your product or service can enable them to wear one less hat, you’ll have a better chance of generating sales and starting a long-term relationship.

-(Note: A version of this article by Rex Hammock, founder and head-helper of SmallBusiness.com, first appeared in Idea-Email, the “un-newsletter” of Hammock Inc., the direct-to-customer media and content company and host of SmallBusiness.com.)
+(Note: A version of this article by Rex Hammock, founder of SmallBusiness.com, first appeared in Idea-Email, the “un-newsletter” of Hammock Inc., the direct-to-customer media and content company and host of SmallBusiness.com.)